 A New Theory-Based Treatment For ALS

 This website presents a complete theory of the initiation and progression of ALS involving systemic immune cells leaking through a damaged Blood Brain Barrier (BBB).
-Dexamethasone at the extremely low dose of 0.05mg daily heals the BBB.
+Dexamethasone at the extremely low dose of 0.04 mg daily heals the BBB.

-At 0.05mg dexamethasone daily, there are no adverse steroid effects that are present at the usual high doses used for autoimmune diseases like M.S. or asthma.
-This 0.05mg daily dose can be taken indefinitely by anyone without any noticeable side effects.
+At 0.04 mg dexamethasone daily, there are no adverse steroid effects that are present at the usual high doses used for autoimmune diseases like M.S. or asthma.
+This 0.04 mg daily dose can be taken indefinitely by anyone without any noticeable side effects.

-The medical and ALS patient community firmly believe at the moment that ALS is not curable, and steroids don’t work.
+The medical and ALS patient community firmly believe at the moment that ALS is degenerative, and steroids don’t work.
 Challenging these beliefs is difficult, but not impossible.
-Logically, if there is a totally safe, inexpensive, available worldwide, theory-based treatment with the slightest chance of stopping the progression of ALS, why not try it?

 “A man with a conviction is a hard man to change.
 Tell him you disagree and he turns away.
 Show him facts or figures and he questions your sources.
 Appeal to logic and he fails to see your point.”